 PREREQUISITE: A minimum grade of 60% in Acct 401 or permission of the instructor.
-Three hours a week

 411 COST ACCOUNTING-Part I

 This course is an introduction to cost accounting terms and purposes, CVP analysis, job-order costing, process costing, spoilage and waste, and cost allocation and accumulation.
 PREREQUISITE: A minimum grade of 60% in Acct 302 or permission of the instructor.